ekonomia-tech/protocol-alpha/README.md

 # Developer Notes

-To start the project, clone the repo to your local machine using the following CLI command:
+To start the project, clone the repo to your local machine using the following CLI commands:

 1. Clone the repo onto your local machine and install the submodules: `git clone --recursive <repo link>`

    > NOTE: If you have not installed the submodules, probably because you ran `git clone <repo link>` instead of the CLI command in step 1, you may run into errors when running `forge build` since it is looking for the dependencies for the project. `git submodule update --init --recursive` can be used if you clone the repo without installing the submodules.

-2. Install forge on your machine if you do not have it already: `forge install`
+2. Install forge on your machine if you have not already: `forge install`

 > NOTE: If you need to download the latest version of foundry, just run `foundryup`

-3. Build the project: `forge build`
+3. Build the project and make sure everything compiles: `forge build`

 ## Unit Tests Against Local Mainnet Fork

-To run unit tests against a non-persistent local mainnet fork:
+To run unit tests against a non-persistent local mainnet fork, first make sure you have a `.env` file set up at the root (follow `.env.example` format) and populate the `PROVIDER_KEY` variable like so:

+`PROVIDER_KEY="<INSERT_PROVIDER_API_KEY_HERE>"`

+Then run (while in the root directory): `source .env`
+> NOTE: the below CLI command is setup with infura as the provider, feel free to use whatever provider you would like, but make the appropriate changes to the CLI command.

-CLI command: `forge test --fork-url https://mainnet.infura.io/v3/796ad259dab546fa8d7e081818b0ec31`
+CLI command: `forge test --fork-url https://mainnet.infura.io/v3/$PROVIDER_KEY`